PaulaScholz/TwoPaneGroupInfoList/README.md

 ```
 This Xaml sets up a two-row `Grid`.
 The first row contains a navigation back button, active when Pane 2 (DisplayView) is the dominant pane and the display is not spanned (single-screen).
 The second row contains our [TwoPaneView](https://docs.microsoft.com/en-us/uwp/api/microsoft.ui.xaml.controls.twopaneview?view=winui-2.4) control.

 Note that each pane of the `TwoPaneView` is populated solely by a `UserControl`.
 In Pane1, we have the `GroupedListView` used to create and display `Contact` objects in a `GridView`, and in Pane2 we have a Contact edit form used to display and edit individual Contact records.
-Contact changes are not persisted to the Contact list as this is beyond the scope of the sample and the Contacts are generated randomly each time the application runs.
+Contact changes are not persisted to the Contact list as this is beyond the scope of the sample.
+Contacts are generated randomly each time the application runs.

 We need to handle several application states inside `MainPage.xaml.cs` to reflect orientation changes and respond to user events.
 These take place in the `MainPage_SizedChanged` event handler, which is fired when rotation or application spanning occurs.
 Let's examine this method: